sous-chefs/apt/README.md

 Usage
 -----
-Put `recipe[apt]` first in the run list.
+Put `recipe[rackspace_apt]` first in the run list.
 If you have other recipes that you want to use to configure how apt behaves, like new sources, notify the execute resource to run, e.g.:

 ```ruby
 template '/etc/apt/sources.list.d/my_apt_sources.list' do